chaconmari/Authentication/README.md

 # Authentication

-Authentication part of a generic web-based system
+Implementation of an authentication module that you should be able to import into future web-based systems